TiagoBsCastro/SLICER/README.md

 Visit our [Documentation](https://tiagobscastro.github.io/SLICER/) for full API details.

-## To-Do List

-* Remove numberOfLensPerPlane directive and add as an entry in InputParams.ini.

 ## Contributing

 Contributions to SLICER are welcome!
+Check our [Contribution](CIBTRUBUTIONS.md) session.

 ## License